core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## External Signature Checkers # {#sec-processing-signature-checker}

-When a message is protected in group mode, it is possible for designated external signature checkers, e.g., intermediary gateways, to verify the countersignature of the message.
+When a message is protected in group mode, it is possible for designated external signature checkers to verify the countersignature of the message.
+For example, an external signature checker can be an intermediary gateway that intercepts messages protected in group mode and ensures that they reach the intended recipients only if it successfully verifies their countersignatures.

 Since they do not join a group as members, external signature checkers need to retrieve from the Group Manager the authentication credentials of group members and other selected group data, such as the current Signature Encryption Key (see {{ssec-common-context-group-enc-key}}). {{sec-additional-entities}} describes how the Group Manager supports signature checkers.